Tawana Brawley rape hoax: Grand jury hearings

 In the decision, the grand jury noted many problems with Brawley's story.
 Among these were that the rape kit results did not indicate sexual assault.
 Additionally, despite saying she had been held captive outdoors for days, Brawley was not suffering from hypothermia, was well-nourished, and appeared to have brushed her teeth recently.
 Despite her clothing being charred, there were no burns on her body.
 Although a shoe she was wearing was cut through, Brawley had no injuries to her foot.
-The racial epithets written on her were upside down, which led to suspicion that Brawley had written the words.
+The racial epithets written on her were upside down, which led to suspicion that Brawley herself had written the words.
 Testimony from her schoolmates indicated she had attended a local party during the time of her supposed abduction.
 One witness claimed to have observed Brawley's climbing into the garbage bag.
 The feces on her body were identified as coming from her neighbor's dog.
-Brawley never testified, despite a subpoena ordering her to do so.
+Brawley never testified, despite a subpoena ordering her to do so, nor did Brawley ever provide a detailed account of her allegations or name any of her alleged attackers.

 On June 6, 1988, Tawana's mother, Glenda Brawley, was sentenced to 30 days in prison, and fined $250 for contempt of court for refusing to testify at the grand jury hearing.
 She evaded arrest by hiding in churches, with the police failing to arrest her, arguing it would lead to violence.
 The Brawley family then fled New York state, travelling around the country for several months before settling in Virginia Beach.